abhithomas/AmazonWeb_Cypress/README.md

-# Shell_Assignment_Cypress
+# Amazon Web UI Automation using Cypress

-This Assignments consists of UI cases of searching product from amazon, adding , verifying and checkout process and API cases of URL - 'https://reqres.in/api/register'
+This repo consists of UI cases of searching product from amazon, adding , verifying and checkout process and API cases of URL - 'https://reqres.in/api/register'

 Here is a brief overview for the framework made in Cypress: